 Feel nature as its best and enjoy the natural resources

-But if you want to truly enjoy the hot springs, you have two different choices I recommend: joining the tourists at Blue Lagoon (just remember to do your booking online) or the locals at any of the local swimming pools in the Reykjavik area, for one tenth of the price.
+But if you want to truly enjoy the hot springs, you have two different choices I recommend: joining the tourists at Blue Lagoon (remember to do your booking online, it get’s fully booked easily) or the locals at any of the local swimming pools in the Reykjavik area, for one tenth of the price.
 The first option is more beautiful, it is a natural hot spring and you will see the geothermal plant that provides energy to the area on the distance, and the other is more convenient, being just one tenth of the price and inside the city, but more “man-made”.

 Enjoy driving along the most beautiful scenery